-CLAUSE I.89A - DEAR 970.5204-1 COUNTERINTELLIGENCE (DEC 2000) (DEVIATION)
+CLAUSE I.89A - DEAR 970.5204-1 COUNTERINTELLIGENCE (DEC 2010) (DEVIATION)

-(a) The contractor shall take all reasonable precautions in the work under this contract to protect DOE programs, facilities, technology, personnel, unclassified sensitive information and other activities conducted for governmental or industrial purposes, in accordance with DOE Order 5670.3, Counterintelligence Program;

-- Executive Order 12333, U.S. Intelligence Activities; and other pertinent national and Department Counterintelligence requirements. - (b) The contractor shall identify a qualified (i.e., Access Authorized-cleared) employee to serve as the Counterintelligence Point-of-Contact, who will communicate with the Chicago Office Counterintelligence Program Manager and perform the functions identified in the Counterintelligence Support Plan between DOE and the Contractor.
+- (a) The contractor shall take all reasonable precautions in the work under this contract to protect DOE programs, facilities, technology, personnel, unclassified sensitive information and classified matter from foreign intelligence threats and activities conducted for governmental or industrial purposes, in accordance with DOE Order 475.1, Counterintelligence Program; or its successor, Executive Order 12333, U.S. Intelligence Activities; and other pertinent national and Department Counterintelligence requirements. - (b) The contractor shall identify a qualified (i.e., Access Authorized-cleared) employee to serve as the Counterintelligence Point-of-Contact, who will communicate with the Chicago Office Counterintelligence Program Manager and perform the functions identified in the Counterintelligence Support Plan between DOE and the contractor.